 - Point out the daytime and nighttime content.
 What do you notice about the colors?

 - Which Moshling is your favorite?
 Let’s see how many times we can find them.

 - Point out that there are long stories and short stories, music, and everyday sounds and that you’re going to explore them a little.
 Play a few minutes of each.
 Ask your child what they notice and which one helped them feel most calm.

 Make a list

 After you’ve successfully explored the Moshi app, make a playlist together in the app of the content that seems most calming to listen to during the bedtime routine.
 This will alleviate the need to go through the entire app, prolonging the winding down process.
 Remember, there is also no harm in listening to the same story repeatedly.
 This offers children the opportunity to absorb the language and the storyline, and imagine themselves in the world of Moshi.

 Repeat the exploration process

 If you notice that your child is trending toward wanting to look at the app and go through the content at bedtime, take a bit more time during the day to explore the app again.
 Your child is now more familiar with the Moshi world and will likely notice new, different things.
-They may be more purposeful in their searching, looking for a specific Moshling they recently met or finding music from their favorite stories and creating a playlist.
+They may be more purposeful in their searching, looking for a specific Moshling they recently met, like Ping, or finding music from their favorite stories and creating a playlist.
 The opportunities to learn and grow using Moshi are endless.